facebookresearch/hydra/website/docs/tutorial/10_debugging.md

 ```

 The `--cfg` option takes one argument indicating which part of the config to print:
 * `job` : Your config
 * `hydra` : Hydra's config
 * `all` : The full config, which is a union of `job` and `hydra`.

 ### Hydra verbose debugging
 Hydra prints some very useful information in `DEBUG` log level.
 This includes:
 * Installed plugins : What Hydra plugins are installed in the environment
 * Config search path : The configuration search path
-* Composition trace : Which config files were used to compose your configuration, at what order and where did they came from.
+* Composition trace : Which config files were used to compose your configuration, at what order and where did they come from.

 This is often used with `-c` to just see the config without running the application.
 Example output: